EC3-Gang/cpp/docs/guide/more-adv/dp.md

 Prefix sums is a good way of keeping track of range sums.
 While prefix sums are a good way of handling querys on range sums, it is unable to handle updates.
 In the chapter on trees, we will touch on this.

+### Kadane's algorithm

+#### Introduction

+Kadane's Algorithm is used to find the maximum sum across all subarrays of an array,